-You should actively engage in this process by reviewing degree requirements on the website, researching courses, connecting with your faculty advisor and contacting the INI Academic Affairs Office (INI AAO).
+You should actively engage in this process by reviewing degree requirements on the website, researching courses and study options, connecting with your faculty advisor and contacting the INI Academic Affairs Office (INI AAO).
 Once plans are firm, you may proceed to register for classes in Student Information Online (SIO).